 I do recommend setting some coconut flakes aside to add to the tops of the cookies before baking.
 It adds a nice visual touch that’s good for parties or a holiday cookie platter.

 Leftover cookies can be stored in an airtight container (or ziploc freezer bags) at room temperature for up to a week.

 - 1/2 cup Brown Sugar

 - 1/4 cup Granulated Sugar

-- Bake for about 10-13 minutes or until lightly golden.
+- Bake cookies for about 10-12 minutes or until edges are golden brown.

 - Let cool on cookie sheet for at least 5 minutes then move to a cooling rack to cool completely.